 So instead of having multiple monthly payments to different creditors after you consolidate your debt, you'd only make one monthly payment.
 And hopefully, this payment is at a lower interest rate.

-That being said, consolidating your debt could end up costing you more in the long run.
+That being said while consolidating your debt could be beneficial, proceed with caution as it could also end up costing you more in the long run.
 It's important that you fully understand the repayment terms when consolidating your debt.
 You also want to make sure that you understand the long-term impact on your finances.

 Let's get into this topic in more detail, starting out with some commonly asked questions.